israel-dryer/ttkbootstrap/docs/styleguide.md

 ### Square toggle button

-A square toggle button with an indicator that shifts left and right as it is toggled _on_ and _off_.
-The background color alternates between the theme background color and the [color keyword](#colors) selected as indicated below.
+This style features a squared button with a **square** indicator that changes color and position when toggled _off_ and _on_.
+The button is a muted outline with a muted color indicator when _off_.
+The button is filled with the default or [selected color](#colors) with an accented indicator when _on_.

 ![square toggles](./assets/widget-styles/square-toggles.gif)